 I try to get organic herbs and spices and I also try and find the freshest option available.
 I love buying from an actual spice store like Penzeys because it makes a difference in the flavor of your cooking.
-I suggest you figure out which ones you use the most and then start buying that from a spice store or just upgrade the quality.
+For this list, I linked options from a brand called Frontier, which I trust, and you can find on Amazon.
+I suggest you figure out which ones you use the most and upgrade the quality.
 These are the spices I use most frequently for seasoning:

 Ancho Chili Powder